yalue/fsm_designer/README.md

 -------------------

-I know the structure of the repository is different from the original, but I found that a single HTML + javascript file is sufficient for this!
+I know the structure of the repository is different from the original, but I found that a single HTML + javascript file is sufficient for this.